MintbeanHackathons/MintbeanPlatform/frontend/src/views/Guidebook/markdown/careerhack-hackathons/index.md

 Toxic, aggressive, over-competitive, and hostile behaviours unsuitable for a workplace/educational environment are met with warnings, kicks and permabans.

 ## Timetable

+(**Note:** If you are here as part of a [Collaboration Event](/guidebook/collaboration-events), this timetable may not apply.
+Please check your event's timetable for details. )

 | Start | End  | Description |
 |-------|------|-------------|